 - Clean the grill.
 In order to prevent flare ups and cooking fires during your summer BBQs, clean your grill up before you begin cooking.
 It is ideal to clean the grill after each use, but you can also use a grill brush, a nozzle, and a damp rag.
 It is also a good idea to stock up on charcoal and get all your tools ready for the season of grilling.

-For more information on the hot Real Estate Market in the Greater Riverside Area Contact The DeBonis Team at (951) 203-4426
+For more information on the hot Real Estate Market in the Riverside, CA Area Contact The DeBonis Team at (951) 203-4426